There are two ways to delete an article:

 Good news: it's not gone forever!

-2. Then search the CSV for the permalink of the article you recovered.
-Articles that have that permalink in their Old links field will need to be edited to remove the old link.
+- Then search the CSV for the permalink of the article you recovered.
+You'll need to edit the articles that have that permalink in their Old links to remove the old link.

 If you accidentally deleted multiple articles and need to recover them, the good news is that you can.
 Articles recovered using this method will be re-added to the category they were in when they were deleted.
 If you've also deleted the entire category, contact us for help with recovering the full category.

-2. Once you've selected all of the articles you'd like to recover, select the Bulk Edit link.
+- Once you've selected all of the articles you'd like to recover, select the Bulk Edit link near the top of the page:

-4. Once you've finished making your bulk edit selections, click the Update Articles button.
+- Once you've finished making your bulk edit selections, select Update Articles:

-5. If you're editing a large volume of articles, you'll see the bulk edit progress bar, which will tell you when it's done.
-If you're editing a small number, the edit should complete promptly.
+- If you're editing a small number, the edit should complete promptly.
+If you're editing a large volume of articles, a bulk edit progress bar appears.
+The text with that bar will tell you when it's done.
 Either way, the Manage filters will update to no longer show the articles as Deleted.

-6. If you set up any Old Link redirects when you deleted the article, you'll also need to remove those.
+- If you set up any Old Link redirects when you deleted the articles, you'll also need to remove those.

-• Then search the CSV for the permalink of the article you recovered.
-Articles that have that permalink in their Old links field will need to be edited to remove the old link.
+- Then search the CSV for the permalink of the articles you recovered.
+You'll need to edit articles that have that permalink in their Old links field to remove the old link.